-The articles of association provide that the corporate member organisation, Ambitious about Autism nominates and appoints up to six Trustees.
+The articles of association provide that the corporate member organisation, Ambitious about Autism nominates and appoints up to six Trustees, with the remainder of the Board consisting of the Chief Executive Officer and a minimum of two Parent trustees.

 A skills audit approach is used to ensure that the Board of the Trust has a breadth of appropriate skills and experience.